Broken finger: Location

 Finger fractures are identified by the bone on which they occur.
 Fingers are numbered 1 to 5, with 1 being the thumb.
 The distal (tip) finger bones are divided into tuft (the very tip of the bone, at the end of each finger), shaft (the thinner middle section), and base.
 The rest of the finger bones (the middle finger bones, and the proximal or innermost finger bones) are divided into base, shaft, and condyle (outer end).
 Extensive tendons surround the joints and move the fingers.
 On the front and back of each finger is a digital nerve and artery; these can also be injured when the finger is broken.

 The AO Foundation/Orthopaedic Trauma Association (AO/OTA) classification generates language-neutral numeric codes for describing broken fingers.
 They run 78[meaning a fracture of the phalanges of the hand].[number-code of the finger, with thumb=1 and the little finger=5].[number-code of phalanx, counting 1 to 3 outwards from the hand].[number-code of location on the bone, with 1 being the inner end, 3 the outer, and 2 in-between].
 So, for instance, 78.1.1.1 means a fracture to the thumb's innermost bone, at the inner end (the base of the thumb).
 A letter can be added to describe the fracture pattern.

 Fracture patterns

 If the blow that breaks the bone bends it sideways, it will usually cause a transverse fracture, a break across the finger.
 A force at an angle is likely to produce an oblique fracture, and a twisting force is more likely to cause a spiral fracture.
 Crushing injuries may or may not shatter the bone into multiple pieces, which is called a comminuted fracture.

 Fractures in the joints are often caused by jammed finger injuries, the hand equivalent of a stubbed toe.
-If a tendon pulls away the bit of bone to which it is attached (an avulsion fracture, shown in the image at the top of the page), that will also lead to a fracture in a joint.
+If a tendon pulls away the bit of bone to which it is attached (an avulsion fracture, shown in the image at the top of the page, and in the Busch fracture images below), that will also lead to a fracture in a joint.